 Rape is one of the most terrible crimes on earth and it happens every few minutes.
 The problem with groups who deal with rape is that they try to educate women about how to defend themselves.
 What really needs to be done is teaching men not to rape.
 Go to the source and start there.
 Kurt Cobain

 Feminism isn't about making women stronger.
 Women are already strong.
 It's about changing the way the world perceives that strength.
 G.D.
 Anderson

 For most of history, 'anonymous' was a women.
 Virginia Woolf

 FEMINISM & MEN

-The feminist focus on ending violence against women and children does not exclude men as allies and should not imply that the wellbeing of men is not also important.
-Gender inequality and the intersections with all types of identity-based discrimination is the common issue.
+The feminist focus on ending violence against women and children does not exclude men as allies and does not imply that the wellbeing of men is not also important.
+Men are feminists too.
+Gender inequity and the intersections with all types of identity-based discrimination set in the world of unregulated capitalism are the common issues that need to unite us.
 Work needs to be done to build bridges between different groups working for inclusive social and economic change that addresses oppression in all of its forms.
-More sophisticated perspectives push us to look beyond violence as a strictly individual phenomenon to see that inequities and oppression are structured into society.
-Men can be feminists.
-With or without a feminist frame, men working toward peace, gender equality and social justice are potential allies.
+We have to push ourselves to look beyond violence as a strictly individual phenomenon to see that inequities and oppression are structured into society.
+With or without a feminist frame, men working toward peace, gender equality and social justice are allies.

 WHAT IS ANTI-RACIST ANTI-OPPRESSIVE FRAMEWORK?